davyranger/bolt_chatbot/README.md

 ### using, for example this - "echo "TF_VAR_azure_client_id=${{ secrets.AZURE_CLIENT_ID }}" >> $GITHUB_ENV"
 ### means that you don't have to hardcode any values into a local terraform tfvars config file
-### The variable will be available for using in the github actions job
+### The variable will be available for use in the github actions job